JardaniWorld/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This code returns the number of elements in a linked list
+This code adds a new node at the beginning of a singly linked list